galasa-dev/galasa.dev/src/markdown-pages/about_Galasa.md

 <p><b>Get valid data</b></p>
 <p>Provision your own test data or find valid test data within an existing data pool.
 Test data can be shared - locked either within the Galasa framework or alongside a data tool.</p>
 <p><b>Diagnose fast</b></p>
-<p>Run tests locally under the control of the Java debug tool.
-The allows lines of code in a test to be stepped over, local variables examined, and the remote system logged onto in parallel.
-Galasa automatically collects all diagnostics from a test run and stores the output in a single respository.
-Storing all test artifacts in a shared central repository makes for easier debugging. </p>
+<p>Run tests locally under the control of the Java debug tool so you can step through lines of test code and examine the content of variables to find bugs fast.
+All test artifacts from automated test runs are stored in a shared central respository, making debugging easy. </p>
 <p><b>Simplify</b></p>
-<p>Galasa's dashboard integrates all your test results in one place, making reports, review, and sign-off between test phases easy and consistent.</p>
+<p>Galasa's dashboard integrates all your test results in one place, making reporting, reviewing, and sign-off between test phases easy and consistent.</p>